aroberge/ideas/ideas/examples/function_simplest_README.rst

     (``+``, ``-``, ``:``, etc.), keywords, strings, etc.
     Each of these is an individual **token**.

-    The rest of this documentation assumes that you are fairly familiar with the concept of breaking up source code into a series of tokens.
-If that is not the case, you might want to do a quick Internet search to learn more about this topic.

 Rather than inserting our import hook immediately upon execution of this module, we put the code to do so in the function ``add_hook`` (line 19), and return the hook that was created (line 22).